Welcome to Barboursville First United Methodist Church.

 Prayers of the People

-In the spirit of this season let us now confidently ask God for all the things we need;
+In the spirit of this season let us now confidently ask God

 For ourselves as we participate in whatever way we can this Christmas.